open-mango/editor/README.md

 ## editorMode

-You can change editor mode passing `editorMode` props.
+You can change the mode of the mango editor by changing the `editorMode` props.

-Set editorMode to `chat`, if you want to use `mango editor` to slack-like editor
+To use the mango editor for the same purpose as the editor used in slack, use the `chat` mode.

-If you want to use `mango editor` to document editor, you can change mode `editor` to set editorMode
+Otherwise, To use it as a general document editor, use the `editor` mode.

 ## mentions